parsa-abbasi/parsa-abbasi.github.io/content/event/data_preparation_visualization/index.md

 Continuous data may be discretized to create categories or groups for analysis.
 For example, Soundcloud may group users by age ranges (e.g. `18-24`, `25-34`, etc.) or create a new variable to indicate the popularity of a song (e.g. `unpopular`, `popular`, `very popular`).

 ### NumPy and Pandas
 So now that we have a better understanding of the data preparation process, let's learn how to process data efficiently using the `numpy` and `pandas` libraries.

+{{< figure src="numpy_pandas.png" id="preparation" >}}

+A survey conducted by [Stack Overflow](https://survey.stackoverflow.co/2022/#section-most-popular-technologies-other-frameworks-and-libraries) in 2022 shows that `numpy` and `pandas` are the second and third most popular libraries in different domains.

+{{< figure src="stackoverflow_report_2022.jpg" id="stackoverflow" >}}

+Also, according to the [2021 JetBrains Developer Survey](https://lp.jetbrains.com/python-developers-survey-2021/), `numpy` and `pandas` are the most popular libraries in data science frameworks.

+{{< figure src="jetbrains_report_2021.jpg" id="jetbrains" >}}

 Now let's learn everything we need to know about these two libraries!
-{{< figure src="numpy_pandas.png" id="preparation" >}}

 * **Slide 1:** [Introduction to NumPy](/slides/numpy/)
 * **Exercise 1:** Analyzing Job Offers ([Initial](https://github.com/parsa-abbasi/Data-Preparation-and-Visualization-in-Python/blob/main/numpy_job_offers_init.ipynb) | [Solution](https://github.com/parsa-abbasi/Data-Preparation-and-Visualization-in-Python/blob/main/numpy_job_offers_solution.ipynb))